LangZhai/json-bufferify/README.md

 ## Feature

-* Convert JSON to ArrayBuffer and return the DataView.
+* Convert JSON to ArrayBuffer.
 * Revert ArrayBuffer to JSON.

 ## Installation